pro804/Lorem-Ipsum-Text-Generator/README.md

 ## 📄 License

 This project was created for educational purposes as part of a React learning journey.
 The original design was provided by course materials, with extensions and enhancements implemented independently.

+This project is licensed under the MIT License.See the [LICENSE](LICENSE) file for details.